Pavlos Stamelos

-Pavlos Stamelos (Greek: Παύλος Σταμέλος; born August 2, 1950 in Greece) is a Greek retired professional basketball player and coach.
+Pavlos Stamelos (Greek: Παύλος Σταμέλος; born August 2, 1950, in Greece) is a Greek retired professional basketball player and coach.
 At 6'4" (1.93 m) in height, he played at the power forward and center positions.

-Professional club playing career
+Professional career

 Stamelos started his club playing career with the junior teams of Sporting Athens in 1964.
 With Sporting, he was the Greek League Top Scorer in the 1977–78 season.
 He moved to AEK Athens for the 1979–80 season, where he played until 1981.

-In the top-tier level Greek League, he played in 361 games, and scored a total of 6,645 points, which is the 8th most total points scored in the competition, since the 1963–64 season.
+In the top-tier level amateur Greek Championship (1963–1992), he played in 361 games, and scored a total of 6,645 points, which was the 8th most total points scored in the competition.

-National team playing career
+National team career

-Stamelos played in 53 games with the senior men's Greek national basketball team.
-With Greece, he played at the 1972 European Olympic Qualification tournament, and at EuroBasket 1973.
+Stamelos played in 53 games with the senior men's Greek national team.
+With Greece, he played at the 1972 FIBA European Olympic Qualification tournament, and at the 1973 FIBA EuroBasket.